 You've also got a new Which Wich in Cameron Village which puts out some great sandwiches customized just the way you want it.
 Step inside, grab a bag and check off your sandwich type and customized ingredients.
 While Which Wich doesn't put out an over-sized sammich, they're solid, tasty and made on some great bread.
 Certainly worth the effort and a step up from Subway.

 Once you're done with lunch or dinner, I'd suggest wandering over to Sugarland which puts out wonderful cupcakes, gelatos and coffee.
 While it's a bit pricey, the cupcakes are moist and loaded with deliciousness along with some cream.
 They've got a great assortment of fresh gelatos along with a full bar, imagine that?
 Or if you're not in the mood for alkyhol, go for one of their coffee drinks.
 On Tuesday's they typically run cupcakes for 1/2 off, dine-in only.
 A great spot for a happy ending or hanging out with your laptop, Sugarland in Raleigh will deliver some smiles.

-There are some other options at Cameron Village such as the Village Draft House which does some solid burgers and pours a wide variety of beers.
 So once you're doing shop, shop shopping, consider any of the above choices to fuel up yourself.
 You definitely have got some good dining choices if not great.
 Right in Cameron Village or just outside, choose from fresh sandwiches, sushi, burgers, Asian and more to refill your tank after you're done shopping.

 Best Dining, Restaurants at Cameron Village in Raleigh